tonyz840101/bridge-game/README.md

 bridge-game  2017.01

 I have two roomate when I was a college student.
-Sometimes we want to play bridge, so I made this bridge game with bots that can be the 4th person and play with us.
+Sometimes, when we want to play bridge, we need to find another person.
+So I made this bridge game with bots that can be the 4th person and play with us.

 How to run
   Run the server with nodejs.